To view Brightwater Holidays’ supplier’s terms and conditions click here.

 France, are wonderful destinations for garden-lovers.
 The extended

 growing season means plants flourish and flowers bloom for longer -

 lilies and freesias are abundant and Guernsey produces the largest

 On this exclusive five-day holiday with specialists Brightwater, you'll visit wonderful private gardens, see colourful wildflowers sprinkled on clifftop paths and in meadows and admire some of the incredible birds and insects they attract as well as sea life including puffins, Atlantic grey seals and dolphins.

 Guernsey, with its broad beaches and sheltered coves is the second largest Channel Island, and you'll stay there for three nights before crossing by boat to Sark, just three miles long, for one night.
 On both islands the woodlands, valleys and even windblown cliffs are full of flowers and we've timed these two trips for spring and early autumn when they're at their best.
-Country Living readers will also enjoy staying in rural hotels and benefitting from an expert local guide.
+Readers will also enjoy staying in rural hotels and benefitting from an expert local guide.